yireo/yireo-slides/slides/yireo/pwa_extensions.md

 ---
 {state: dark}
-# What do you mean?
+# What do you mean with "Magento PWA" and "ready"?
 ### A PWA-solution that is custom built in React, Vue or Angular by some kick-ass frontend developers that know their Kungfu-coding shit and can custom-build any extension-like feature for you, assuming your wallet is large enough?

 ---
 {state: dark}
 {background-image: pwa/giphy-okay.webp}
 # Yeah, ok.
 I can build you a PWA.
-PWA is ready.
+### Magento PWA is ready for anyone willing to be an early adaptor

 ---
 {state: main}